D

 It also here that Dr. Sylvia Earle has concentrated on identifying various spots on our planet that show the greatest potential for resilience and health in our ocean eco systems.
 Dr. Earle has termed these, “Hope Spots”; the Deep HOPE project has the technical expertise to explore these “Hope Spots” to their fullest potential.

-Water covers nearly 71% OF EARTH, yet we know more about deep space than the deep ocean.
-THE OCEAN IS ALIVE, space is not.
+Water covers nearly 71% of Earth, yet we know more about deep space than the deep ocean.
+THE OCEANS IS ALIVE, space is not.

 Dr. Sylvia Earle